hiryamada/articles/azure-information-sources.md

 ## Official Product Page

-On the **official Azure Cosmos DB product page**, you will find some important features of Cosmos DB, the latest features, typical use cases, customer usage examples, links to YouTube videos and X (Twitter) accounts, FAQs, etc. information can be obtained. https://azure.microsoft.com/en-us/products/cosmos-db
+On the **official Azure Cosmos DB product page**, you will find some important features of Cosmos DB, the latest features, typical use cases, customer usage examples, links to YouTube videos and X (Twitter) accounts, FAQs, etc. https://azure.microsoft.com/en-us/products/cosmos-db

 ## Documents